Published March 12, 2020. Updated August 20, 2024

 -

-You're not generating enough income to have a profit at the end of the month.
+You're not generating enough rental income to have a profit at the end of the month.
 Does the rent check cover the monthly expenses for your property?
 If it doesn't, you're paying out of pocket for things like insurance, taxes, or HOA fees.

 -